m110h/vocabulator/README.md

 # Vocabulator
-It's a simple game with words written on C++ and SFML2
+It's a simple game with words that helps to improve your vocabulary.

 ## Third Party
 Vocabulator uses external projects enumerated below: